Fabregas (singer)

-Fabrice Mbuyulu (born 13 June 1987), Known by the stage name Fabregas Le Métis Noir, is a Congolese artist (Democratic Republic of Congo) practicing the professions of singer-songwriter, dancer and music producer.
+Fabrice Mbuyulu (born 13 June 1987), known by the stage name Fabregas Le Métis Noir, is a Congolese singer-songwriter, dancer, and music producer.
 He began his musical career by singing in a Catholic church choir.
 Between 2008 and 2011, he was a member of the Wenge Musica Maison Mère orchestra.
 In 2015, he founded his own record label, Wanted Records.